PlagueHO/CosmosDB/docs/Get-CosmosDbOffer.md

 PS C:\> Get-CosmosDbOffer -Context $cosmosDbContext -Query 'SELECT * FROM root WHERE (root["id"] = "6d9t")'
 ```

-Get the offer with Id '6d9t' from a CosmosDB account using
+Get the offer with Id '6d9t' from a Cosmos DB account using
 a select query.

 ## PARAMETERS

 ### -Context

-This is an object containing the context information of the CosmosDB database
+This is an object containing the context information of the Cosmos DB database
 that will be deleted.
 It should be created by \`New-CosmosDbContext\`.

 If the context contains a database it will be ignored.